systemd/mkosi/README.md

 need all the tools to format filesystems and bootstrap the distribution appropriate for your image, though).

-If you just want the current master branch you can run
+If you just want the main branch you can run
 ```shell
 python3 -m pip install --user git+https://github.com/systemd/mkosi.git
 ```